aamakor/PPE/README.md

 ## Toy examples (``` toyEx_code```)

 This folder contains the various toy examples shown both in the main paper and also the supplementary material of the PPE paper.
 Each file in this folder contains the mathematical or benchmark toy problems in a notebook or .py file.
-To visualize the interactivity and Pareto navigation the .py files should be run.
-For final visualization, run the *plot_dtlz.py* or *plot_toy2.py* for the benchmark or mathematical problem respectively.
+To visualize the interactivity and Pareto navigation, the .py files should be run.
+For final visualization, run the ```plot_dtlz.py``` or ```plot_toy2.py``` for the benchmark or mathematical problem, respectively.

 ## Experiment

 To run the PPE framework for the multitask datasets in ```Data```, simply run the ```main.py``` and interactively supply the preference weights to navigate to new Pareto optimal points.
-For personal use, simple add your model and dataset into the ```model.py``` and ```dataLoader.py``` ensure both your new model and data are called in the ```main.py```.
-Interactive visualization during navigation is only on 3D.
-For more than three objectives final visualization can be done using the ```plot_uciplus.py```.
+For personal use, simply add your model and dataset into the ```model.py``` and ```dataLoader.py```, and ensure both your new model and data are called in the ```main.py```.
+Interactive visualization during navigation is only available in 3D.
+For more than three objectives, final visualization can be done using the ```plot_uciplus.py```.